Tenshi-Discord-Foundation/MSCHelper/README.md

 ## Installation

-(Details on how to install the bot will be added here.)
+(Details on how to install the bot will be added here soon.)

 ## Usage

-(Instructions on how to use the bot and its commands will be added here.)
+(Instructions on how to use the bot and its commands will be added here soon.)